elephantscale/es-training-new/machine-learning/spark/Recommendations-Spark.md

 ---

-## Preparing Data for MLlib
+## Preparing Data for MLLib

- * MLlib only looks at integer userid and itemid.
+ * MLLib only looks at integer userid and itemid.

      - Assign your data with unique integer userid and itemid.